 You might think a Boho dining room needs to be light, sunny and warm.
 But a darker toned one can actually create a wonderful sense of intimacy and cosiness.
 Complement darker furniture and soft furnishings are with light grey paint.
 And carefully think out the lighting plan to counter any dimness and to ensure even light distribution across the table.

 With multiple sources of lighting, get a qualified electrician to do the install.

 25. Add plenty of vintage charm

 You can, or even should, mix eras with abandon in Boho interior design.
 It might mean a contemporary industrial table, a brass chandelier with Seventies overtones, plus antique chairs.

 26. Seek out dramatic contrasts

 Boho is such a versatile and variable style of decorating.
 At its heart is a celebration of difference which is why the mix and match approach works so well.
-Go for intentional differences and a big focus on contrast, like this black table paired with Ghost chairs, and the variously sized glass pendants and candlesticks.
+Go for intentional differences and a big focus on contrast.
+For example, a black table paired with Ghost chairs, and variously sized glass pendants and candlesticks.

 27. Be extra with your lighting

 Show off a cluster of rattan-dupe PET pendant lamps in your Boho dining room.
 These are perfect for Boho styling due to their worldliness, as they’re ethically woven in communities around the globe.
 They also have sustainability creds, being made from recycled plastic bottles.

 Find a local electrician to handle your multiple pendant light installation.